Skip to content

 Less risk of overheating.

-Can deform while drilling.
+It can deform while drilling.

 Less costly.

-Not suitable to get well-finished holes.
+Not suitable for getting well-finished holes.

-• Forstner bit
+Forstner bit

 A Forstner bit is similar to a spade bit, they are also used to drill holes in wood.
 What makes Forstner bits different from spade bits is that they can drill neat and clean flat bottom holes, whereas spade bits make rough holes.

-A Forstner bit is named after its inventor Benjamin Forstner in 1874.
+A Forstner bit is named after its inventor Benjamin Forstner, in 1874.

 The Forstner bit features a sharp tip in the middle and two rounded blades to cut the wood, which helps the drill bit move smoothly into the wood.
 They are made of high-speed steel.
 Most woodworkers use a Forstner bit with a power drill, but they can also be attached with a drill press and lathe.

-What is a Forstner bit Used For?
+What is a Forstner Bit Used For?

 Pros and Cons of Using Forstner Bit